K-12 Geo FAQ's

 Do you offer scholarships or funding for schools/students who can't afford the cost of participating in your programs?

-No, at this time we do not offer any scholarships or funding for those who cannot afford to participate in programming.
-However, we do have a DONATE to K-12 button at the bottom of our HOME page.
+K-12 GEO programming is funded completely by grants and support from local foundations and donors.
+We do have a DONATE to K-12 button at the bottom of our HOME page.
 These funds are processed through the Texas Tech Institutional Advancement office and will be used to fund the following (unless otherwise requested by the donor):

 - new program development and resources,